-- Inclinometers show no significant movement in the monitoring period. - Most locations show continuation of past patterns or slight increases/decreases in water level over the monitoring period.
-Slight increases in groundwater levels typically occur at the base of the slope.
-Piezometers BH104b and BH1a spa, 3 Spa and 4 Spa located at the Spa landslide indicate elevated groundwater levels reaching a new historical high in March.
-This trend should be reviewed in the next report and the site should be inspected for evidence of movement in the event of heavy rainfall over the autumn and winter of 2018/19.
-Groundwater levels remain elevated at piezometer G3, peaking in March. - Piezometer data from BH108a shows that the earlier trend in rising groundwater level has changed following installation of the new telemetry logger.
-This shows groundwater is continuing to fall well below earlier levels.
-This trend should be reviewed in the next report. - Piezometer data from H5 are now collected via telemetry and show water levels follow the same saw-tooth pattern recorded previously.
+- Inclinometers show no significant movement in the monitoring period, with the exception of borehole AA04 and BH14 that show potentially erroneous readings.
+During data collection the logger experienced connection issues.
+It is also possible the inclinometer has been affected by nearby construction activities on the coastal slope.
+The inclinometers should be checked and data reviewed for the next monitoring period. - Most locations show continuation of past patterns, and groundwater remaining steady or decreasing over the monitoring period.
+Piezometers which recorded historical high groundwater levels have now receded to average levels and no ground movement was detected at nearby inclinometers. - Piezometer data from H5 are now collected via telemetry and show water levels follow the same saw-tooth pattern recorded previously.
 Sharp increases in groundwater level tend to occur in response to two months antecedent peak rainfall events.
-This location should be checked and the trend should be reviewed in the next report. - Piezometers 1 Spa, 5 Spa, G1b, BH106a, BH106b and BH108b should be checked because they were dry.
-This equipment may be damaged and required attention to determine whether they can be repaired. - Boreholes BH102a and BH102b have been filled with tarmac and the piezometers are no longer functional. - No data was available for BH1 Prom.
-The logger should be checked/repaired, and data collected for the next monitoring period. - Acoustic emissions (AE) detected are negligible and do not suggest slope movement.
+This trend should be reviewed in the next report. - Piezometers G1b, BH106a and BH106b should be checked because they were dry.
+This equipment may be damaged and required attention to determine whether they can be repaired. - Boreholes BH102a and BH102b that has previously been mistakenly covered with tarmac have been reinstated.
+No data are available for BH102a for this monitoring period due to temporary logger problems.
+The data should be downloaded and reviewed for the next monitoring period. - No data were available for BH1 Prom and data from G3 appears erroneous.
+Both loggers should be checked/repaired and data collected for the next monitoring period. - Access to piezometers 1 spa, 2 spa and 5 spa was not possible during this monitoring period due to on-going works at the Spa.
+The data should be downloaded and reviewed for the next monitoring period. - Acoustic emissions (AE) detected are negligible and do not suggest slope movement.
 Fluctuations in the data represent the specific hydrogeological conditions at this site (i.e. time dependent seepage conditions following rainfall events).
 This is supported by the inclinometer measurements at BH105, which show negligible movement.
 (Figure 9.2 and 9.3).
 It is also possible that extraneous noise generated at Scarborough could be due to ongoing construction activities to stabilise the slope.

 Figure 9.2.
-Cumulative AE (RDC) and AE rate (RDC/hr) time series at Scarborough Spa for the period September 2017 to August 2018.
+Cumulative AE (RDC) and AE rate (RDC/hr) time series at Scarborough Spa for the period March 2018 to January 2019.

 Figure 9.3.
-Cumulative AE (RDC) and cumulative rainfall time series at Scarborough Spa for the period September 2017 to August 2018.
+Cumulative AE (RDC) and cumulative rainfall time series at Scarborough Spa for the period March 2018 to January 2019.